 3. What kind of support do you think you will need to obtain and maintain employment?
 Assistive Technology Job Coaching Interview Skills Applying for Jobs Learning Transportation Job Modifications or Accommodations Obtaining a Driver's License Other: 4.
 Which forms of transportation are you interested in accessing?
 Private Vehicle Public Transportation (bus/train) Para-Transit (bus) Cab Other: 5.
 Have you had job training or work experience in high school?
-Yes 🗌 No If Yes, describe In-School Jobs (If Applicable): If Yes, describe Community Job Training Sites (If Applicable): 6.
-If No, what is the main reason?
-Under age 16 No Time No transportation Not interested in working right now Have looked, but have not been hired □ Other: If Yes, where are you working?
-Do you expect this job to continue after high school?
-7. Have you had any other paying jobs? 🗌 Yes 🗌 No If Yes, where did you work and what did you do there?
-8. Did anyone help you find your current job? 🗌 Yes 🗌 No If Yes, who helped and how did they help?
-How many hours are you typically scheduled to work each week?
-10 .
-What is your hourly pay?
-11 .
-What fringe benefits or perks (if any) do you get?
+Yes No If Yes, describe In-School Jobs (If Applicable): If Yes, describe Community Job Training Sites (If Applicable): 6.
+Do you currently have a paying job?
+Yes No If No, what is the main reason?
+Under age 16 No Time No transportation Not interested in working right now Have looked, but have not been hired Other: If Yes, where are you working?
+7. Have you had any other paying jobs?
+Yes No If Yes, where did you work and what did you do there?
+8. Did anyone help you find your current job?
+Yes No If Yes, who helped and how did they help?
+9. How many hours are you typically scheduled to work each week?
+10 What is your hourly pay?
+11 What fringe benefits or perks (if any) do you get?
 None Medical Ins.
 Dental Ins.
 Paid sick days Vacation Vision Ins.
 I don't know Other: